-- The reduction of all call evaluation criteria to only include scientific excellence and a brief impact declaration. - All complementary issues (gender, open science, management, IPR, exploitation, dissemination, communication, Al and ethics, public outreach, networking, etc.) should be removed from the proposal and the evaluation, as they are now matters of best practice.
-The EU should publish best practices guides that awardees are bound to adhere to.
-Evaluators are not trained in these issues, and so their evaluation is not meaningful nor accurate. - The removal of all management formalisms for small and individual grants (for example, Gantt charts for a single person MSCA PF). - There should be a renewed emphasis on accurate scoring, and openness with evaluator feedback.
+- The reduction of all call evaluation criteria to only include scientific excellence and a brief impact declaration. - Reviewers must be recognized experts in their fields and trained to recognize scientific excellence and innovation.

+- All complementary issues (gender, open science, management, IPR, exploitation, dissemination, communication, Al and ethics, public outreach, networking, etc.) should be removed from the proposal and the evaluation, as they are now the matter of best practice.
+The EU should publish best practice guides that awardees are bound to adhere to.
+Evaluators are not trained in these issues, and so their evaluation is neither meaningful nor accurate. - The removal of all management formalisms for small and individual grants (for example, Gantt charts for a single person MSCA PF), which could support the shift towards the elimination of "grant support agencies", which are unique to EU, that siphon substantial amount of funding and do not contribute to the scientific results. - There should be a renewed emphasis on accurate scoring, and openness with evaluator feedback.
 This is opposed to the typical feedback of "(issue) is not adequately addressed".